Alabama vs Maryland Players to Watch - Second Round

 Top Players to Watch: Alabama vs. Maryland - Second Round

-The Alabama Crimson Tide and the Maryland Terrapins are set to match up in the second round of the NCAA tournament on Saturday at Legacy Arena at BJCC, with a tip-off time of 9:40 PM ET.
-When these two teams hit the hardwood, Brandon Miller and Jahmir Young are two players to watch.
+Saturday's second-round NCAA tournament game between the Alabama Crimson Tide and the Maryland Terrapins at Legacy Arena at BJCC at 9:40 PM ET features the Crimson Tide's Brandon Miller and the Terrapins' Jahmir Young as players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!